industrial-edge/jenkins-cicd/pipeline/README.md

 # Creating Jenkins pipelines using shell script

-Automate process of uploading apps to IEM with Jenkins using shell script.
+Automate process of uploading apps to IEM with Jenkins using shell script or with docker container.
 To demonstarte this approach, a simple nginx application is used.
-As a prerequisity for this task you need to have repository on GitHub, Jenkins installed and setup GitHub webhook to connect them.
+As a prerequisity for this task you need to have repository on GitHub and Jenkins installed.
 In order to complete this, follow instructions below.

 - [Creating Jenkins pipelines using shell script](#creating-jenkins-pipelines-using-shell-script)
   - [Create project and application in IEM](#create-project-and-application-in-iem)